General

 A Different Operating Model for Quick Commerce

-Leading quick commerce players have moved beyond incremental improvements.
-They have restructured fulfillment as a real-time, intelligence-driven system.
+North America’s and Europe’s largest grocery chains have moved beyond incremental improvements.
+They have restructured quick commerce fulfillment as a real-time, intelligence-driven system.

 At the core of this transformation is the idea that fulfillment should not be tied to fixed nodes or rigid plans.
 Instead, it should function as a continuously optimized network where decisions are made dynamically, based on current conditions.

 This begins with unifying the fulfillment layer.
 Rather than treating dark stores, retail outlets, and distribution centers as separate entities, high-performing organizations integrate them into a single network.
-Orders are routed to the most optimal node based on proximity, capacity, and demand at that moment.
+Orders are routed to the most optimal node based on proximity, capacity, and demand at that moment — a capability that becomes critical as the quick commerce market is expected to grow at a CAGR of 23.63% from 2025 to 2035.

 This shift eliminates inefficiencies inherent in siloed systems.
-It reduces unnecessary travel, improves asset utilization, and allows organizations to scale operations without proportionally increasing costs.
+It reduces unnecessary travel, improves fleet utilization, and allows organizations to scale operations without proportionally increasing costs.

 But unification alone is not enough.
 The real differentiator lies in how decisions are made within this network.